ms/buildtogether.tech/src/methods.md

 > that the "fuzzy" methods of the social sciences were just as rigorous when used
 > properly, and the only ones that could produce certain valuable insights.

-<cite>Washburn2016</cite> demonstrates the kinds of insights these methods can
+[% b Washburn2016 %] demonstrates the kinds of insights these methods can produce.
-produce.
 They analyzed 155 postmortem reviews of game projects to identify characteristics of game development, link the characteristics to positive and negative experiences, and distill a set of best practices and pitfalls for game